12 Top-Rated Things to Do in Winthrop, WA

 4. Step Back in Time at the Shafer Historical Museum

-Atop the hillside overlooking the Methow River, The Shafer Historical Museum offers a fantastic look into Winthrop's past.
-The museum centers around a log cabin built in the late 1800s known as "The Castle."
+The Shafer Historical Museum sits on top of the hillside overlooking the Methow River and offers a fantastic look into Winthrop's past.
+This fun place to visit centers around a log cabin built in the late 1800s known as "The Castle."

 Several outdoor exhibits surround this carefully crafted abode, containing artifacts from Winthrop's homesteading era.
 Artifacts span approximately from the 1880s to the 1940s.
 The grounds are also home to a village of buildings representing this era.
 Visitors are welcome to "Take a Peek Inside" the facilities for a glance into history.